homebrewedsec/seguri.io/index.md

     excerpt: "This is some sample content that goes here with **Markdown** formatting."
   - title: "GRC and Regulatory Compliance"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
+feature_row3:
+  - image_path: /assets/images/training.png
+    alt: "placeholder image 2"
+    title: "Training"
+    excerpt: 'Our training services are designed to empower your team with the knowledge and skills needed to defend against today’s sophisticated cyber threats.
+We offer comprehensive, hands-on training programs tailored to your organization’s unique needs and security goals.
+Our training covers a wide range of topics, from foundational security principles to advanced threat detection and response techniques.'

 ---